New York Giants hire Brian Daboll as new head coach

 - Brian DabollAmerican football coach

-Giants hire Brian Daboll as new head coach originally appeared on NBC Sports Washington
+Giants hire Brian Daboll as new head coach originally appeared on NBC Sports Chicago

 The New York Giants have a new head coach.